ZekuiQin/SiamKPN/README.md

 ## Acknowledgement
 Our code is based on [pysot](https://github.com/STVIR/pysot#introduction).

 We claim SiamKPN is the first to consider the anchor-free scheme in the Siamese paradigm for object tracking as we submitted our paper to CVPR 2020 in November 2019, though unfortunately get rejected.
-Concurrently, there were three other trackers considering the anchor-free scheme.
+Concurrently, there were four other trackers considering the anchor-free scheme.
 - FCAF([paper](https://ieeexplore.ieee.org/abstract/document/8817955))
 - SiamFC++([paper](https://arxiv.org/abs/1911.06188))
 - SiamBAN([paper](https://arxiv.org/abs/2003.06761)|[code](https://github.com/hqucv/siamban))